Policies and Procedures

 The purpose is to ensure that the strategic aims of the College and particularly the College’s Property Strategy include a commitment to reduce the College’s environmental impact.

-The College is committed to helping ensure students achieve the best academic outcomes from their studies.
-Events may occassionally occur which mean that unforeseen have to be made to HE courses or HE modules.
+Eastleigh College is committed to ensuring that learners achieve the best academic outcomes from their studies.
+Events may occasionally occur which mean that unforeseen changes have to be made to units, modules and courses.